When Systems Meant to Protect Become Another Source of Harm

 Advocacy Is Not Aggression

-For many racialized workers, particularly Black workers, there is a familiar and exhausting pattern: frustration is misread, pain is minimized, and assertiveness is labelled as hostility.
+For many racialized workers, particularly Black workers, there is a familiar and exhausting pattern: frustration is misread, pain is minimized, and assertiveness is labeled as hostility.
 When we push back against injustice, we are often described as “too much,” “too emotional,” or “aggressive.”

 But advocacy is not aggression.